1,000+ Opportunities

 South Arts is funded in part by the National Endowment for the Arts as well as other public and private sources.
 National Endowment for the Arts Logo The Andrew W. Mellon Foundation Doris Duke Charitable Foundation logo

-Based on current listing details, eligibility includes: 501(c)(3) arts organizations in the South Arts region with operating budgets of $500,000 or less.
+Based on current listing details, eligibility includes: Tax-exempt nonprofits, government units, or federally recognized tribal communities in nine Southeastern states (AL, FL, GA, KY, LA, MS, NC, SC, TN) with operating budgets of $500,000 or less.
+Arts organizations only.
 Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $1,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.